VladX09/mind-mapper/README.md

     color: "#F2CCC3"
 ```

-Each **style** consists of:
-- Predicate: defines if style should be applied to the node
-- Attributes: list of GraphViz node attributes to be applied
-- Order: if several styles should be applied to one node, defines an order of application

 Multiple styles can be applyed to the same node (if an attribute is specified in several styles, the last style wins)

 ### Predicates
-The are three types of predicates are supported:
+Three types of predicates are supported:

 **eval**\
 The sequence in "target" field will be evaluated as Python expression.
 "NODE" will be substituted with a node object.